giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 ![hover showing JSDoc typing information](/img/jsdoc-typing-hover.png)

 So Visual Studio Code, because it supports TypeScript out of the box, shows the JSDoc information.
-But moreover!
-Because TypeScript is reading the JSDoc, it's also reading the JavaScript code as if it was TypeScript, figuring out by itself that the return value is also a number, and showing that information as well!
-Without us have to add anything.
+But moreover, because TypeScript is reading the JSDoc, it's also reading the JavaScript code as if it was TypeScript, figuring out by itself that the return value is also a number, and showing that information as well!
+Without us have to add type information about the return value.

 ## Adding type checking to the hover information